External Advisory Committee

 Chris is currently responsible for overseeing the development and commercialisation of new membranes and membrane systems, and improvements to existing UF and MF membrane technologies for Evoqua.

 Initially starting as a project engineer with the Australian membrane technology company Memtec Ltd in 1997, Chris has transitioned with the business through a variety of roles.
 Chris developed skills in engineering in a manufacturing environment after working for 3 years on projects designing and implementing new capital equipment for USFilter.
 Chris then spent 2 years in process engineering and water treatment, evaluating the performance of membranes and optimising membrane process operations for Veolia.
 After a further 2 years in project management, Chris then held the position of Manufacturing Engineering Manager for 6 years with Siemens Water Technologies.
 Combining research with business development, Chris moved into the role of R&D Commercialisation Manager in 2010.
-Following the acquisition of the business by AEA Investors in 2013 and the subsequent creation of a new water business – Evoqua Water Technologies, Chris became R&D Manager in 2016.
+Following the acquisition of the business by AEA Investors in 2013 and the subsequent creation of a new water business – Evoqua Water Technologies, Chris became R&D Manager in 2016 and Process Technology Manager in 2019.

 Chris holds a Bachelor of Chemical Engineering (Hons) from UNSW and an MBA (Executive) from the Australian Graduate School of Management.
 Chris is a Member of the Institution of Engineers Australia (EA) and an Associate Member of the Institution of Chemical Engineers (IChemE).